Kosher barbecue spot coming to Shaker Heights

-The kosher community will soon have a new food option in Shaker Heights.
+The kosher community will soon to have a new food option in Shaker Heights.

 Mendel’s Kansas City BBQ plans a late summer or early fall opening in the former Lucy’s Sweet Surrender building at 20314 Chagrin Blvd.

-The bakery closed in October 2021 after longtime owner Michael Feigenbaum couldn’t find younger talent to succeed the bakery, he previously told the Cleveland Jewish News.
+The bakery closed in October 2021 after longtime owner Michael Feigenbaum couldn’t find younger talent to continue the bakery, he previously told the Cleveland Jewish News.
 It went to auction in November.

 Brought to Northeast Ohio from Miami, Mendel’s owner Mendel Segal, who calls himself the “rabbi pitmaster,” has had an iteration of the business in Miami, Fla., for five years called Mendel’s Backyard Barbecue.